SammyKrosoft/Wade-Smith-Dump-or-Export-X500-addresses/README.md

 # If you want to store it in a CSV file:
 $Collection | Export-CSV -NoTypeInfo c:\temp\X500AddressesExport.csv
 ```

+## Script getting mailboxes from a CSV input file (need a column or header named PrimarySMTPAddress)

 Or if you want to use a CSV file as an input, you can enclose the "Get-Mailbox" part inside a ```Foreach ($Item in Import-CSV $CSVInputFile) { ... }``` loop, below is a sample one (tested):